Jacques Gravier

-Jacques Gravier (17 May 1651 – 17 April 1708) was a French Jesuit missionary in the New World.
-He founded the Illinois mission in 1696, where he administered to the several tribes of the territory.
-He was notable for his compilation of the most extensive dictionary of Kaskaskia Illinois-French among those made by French missionaries.

-In 1705 he was appointed Superior of the mission.
+Jacques Gravier, SJ (17 May 1651 – 17 April 1708) was a French Jesuit missionary in the New World.
+He founded the Illinois mission in 1696, where he ministered to the several tribes of the territory.
+He was notable for his compilation of the most extensive dictionary of Miami-Illinois among those made by French missionaries.
+In 1705 he was appointed superior of the mission and he died in 1708.

 Early life and education

 Gravier was born in 1651 in Moulins, Allier, France.
 He became well educated with the Jesuits, entering the Society of Jesus in the fall of 1670.
 He made his novitiate at Paris.

 From 1672 to 1680, Gravier taught and tutored in the Jesuit schools of Hesdin, Eu, and Arras.
 He then studied philosophy at the Collège Louis-le-Grand in Paris (1678–79).
 After teaching for a time, he returned there for his studies in theology (1680–84).
 After his third year of theology, Gravier was ordained a priest.
 Upon completing his studies, he set out for Canada, where he would be a missionary.